 Are there other sources of a few hundred thousand dollars?
 Some people are lucky enough to inherit money or get big gifts from their families.
 You might be in an industry, like finance, that pays bonuses that large.
 In Silicon Valley, your best chance of generating the cash you need to get you from here to there is to work for a company that offers an ownership stake that can become liquid in a reasonable time period.

 You’re most likely to earn a valuable equity stake if you follow our career advice and join a company with momentum early in your career.
-We encourage you to pay attention to the equity part of your compensation package, consistent with the industry standards we display in our compensation tool.
+We encourage you to pay attention to the equity part of your compensation package.
 If you were to join a mid sized company with momentum, it’s not out of the question you could receive a 0.1% stake that could be worth at least $1 million pre-tax to you if the company goes public.
 Joining a company that achieves great success will also put you into position to later earn a much larger equity position at a hot startup that could earn you well more than that.

 Over 20 years you should have at least five shots at a big outcome.
 Managed well, one or more of your equity stakes should be able to address the shortfall required to retire comfortably.
 If you live in Silicon Valley, you have to play the equity game.
 Not doing so will leave you with a hole too deep to dig out.